-From Stobs Camp, some three weeks after the arrival of 'F' Company, in early August 'A', 'B', 'C' and 'D', the four senior Companies, having now become the 1st Battalion of the Newfoundland Regiment, had been transferred to Aldershot Camp in southern England.
-There they were to undergo final preparations - and a royal inspection - before the Battalion's departure to the Middle East and to the fighting on the Gallipoli Peninsula.
+From Stobs Camp, some three weeks after the arrival of 'F' Company, in early August 'A', 'B', 'C' and 'D', the four senior Companies, having now become the 1st Battalion of the Newfoundland Regiment, were transferred to Aldershot Camp in southern England.
+There they were to undergo final preparations - and a royal inspection - before departing to the Middle East and to the fighting on the Gallipoli Peninsula.